 (5) General encouragement.

-I think the book (which I’m planning on re-reading now that I’ve written this) just helps give some clarity and order to the sometime chaotic job of raising children.
+This book gives clarity and order to the sometime chaotic job of raising children.

 It shows that what might seem like a high expectation – i.e., requiring your child to sit with their hands in their lap at the dinner table after they’ve finished eating – is in fact a realistic goal that can be met with patience and some training.